VerifyTests/Verify/docs/mdsource/parameterised-mstest.source.md

 `UseParameters()` controls what parameters are used when naming files.

-Verify.MSTest does not detect the parametrised arguments, as such `UseParameters()` is required.

-snippet: UseParametersMSTest
+Verify.MSTest automatically detects the method parameters.
+So `UseParameters()` is not required unless using custom parameters.

 If not all parameters are required, a subset can be passed in.
 In this scenario, the parameters passed in will match with the method parameter names from the start.
 For example the following will result in a file named `ParametersSample.UseParametersSubSet_arg1=Value1_arg2=Value2.verified.txt`